benwilcock/python-cloudfoundry-demo/README.md

-# Python Cloud Foundry Demo's
+# Deploying Python Apps to Pivotal Web Services

-The simple Python Microservice can be used to test deployment of Python applications to Pivotal Cloud Foundry (PCF) installations and [Pivotal Web Services (a.k.a PWS)](https://run.pivotal.io/).
+In this tutorial you'll learn how to deploy Python applications to [Pivotal Web Services (a.k.a PWS)](https://run.pivotal.io/).
+It should take no more than about 15 - 30 minutes to complete this tutorial, by the end of which you'll have deployed two applications (a web-app and a microservice) to the cloud.
+You don't have to write any code, all the code has been provided.

 ## Getting Started